Crite-Spranberries/MDIA-1620/README.md

 - Feeling confident in conventions covered to this date
 - Feeling confident in playing around with literals.

+I like to think about things (weird as it sounds) conceptually like a bunch of marbles being organized into whatever I'm trying to solve.
+Especially for coding problems.

 ***
 Not required, but I'm feeling "contented".